Sic semper tyrannis: Other usages of the phrase

+Timothy McVeigh, the perpetrator of the Oklahoma City Bombing on April 19, 1995, wore a shirt on the day of the bombing with a picture of Lincoln and the phrase "Sic semper tyrannis," printed on it.

-The phrase was also in the pro-Confederate Civil War song "Maryland, My Maryland", which was popular at the time with Southern sympathizers in Maryland, such as Booth.
-The song, containing the phrase, was the official state song of Maryland from 1939 until its removal in 2021.
+The phrase was also in the pro-Confederate Civil War song "Maryland, My Maryland", which was popular with Southern sympathizers in Maryland.
+The song "Maryland, My Maryland", was the official state song of Maryland from 1939 until its repeal by that state's general assembly in 2021 (effective July 1, 2021).

-After Thomas Lawrence Higgins had pied anti-gay activist Anita Bryant on live television in October 1977, he remarked "thus always to bigots" as a reference to the phrase.

-Timothy McVeigh was wearing a T-shirt with this phrase and a picture of Lincoln on it when he was arrested on April 19, 1995, the day he carried out the Oklahoma City bombing.

 The phrase is also the motto of Allentown, Pennsylvania, the third largest city in Pennsylvania.